 Researching the right device can be quite a task, especially when you are bombarded with terms like Full HD, HD ready, 4K Ultra HD and more.
 What do these letters mean?
 If you are not aware, don’t worry!
 This article will explain to you what is Full HD and the difference between HD Ready and Full HD resolution.

-High Definition or HD, the new gold standard for image resolution is often being used interchangeably with ‘Full HD’ to describe a product’s image resolution- but it has only led to confusion.
+HD or High Definition, the new gold standard for image resolution is often being used interchangeably with ‘Full HD’ to describe a product’s image resolution- but it has only led to confusion.
 Let’s attempt to clear this.
 The concept of HD has completely changed the level of visual detail and clarity we’ve come to expect from our screens.

 What is Full HD